-Close to the O2 arena in London you can find the Emirates Air line.
-Cable cars with 6 seats, filled with windows that cross the River Thames giving you an iconic view of the city.
+Close to the O2 arena in London, you can find the Emirates Airline.
+Cable cars with six seats filled with windows that cross the River Thames give you an iconic view of the city.
 London’s landscape never looked that better.

 I’ve never had the chance to go to the London Eye so I can not compare the views, but the cable cars are for sure cheaper.

-With tickets going from as low as £3.40, this experience is a must for all instagrammers and photographers.
+With tickets going as low as £3.40, this experience is a must for all Instagrammers and photographers.
 Choose a clear day and come back to see the city at night.
-I took this line on both directions in November and it was the highlight of my day.
+I took this line in both directions in November, and it was the highlight of my day.

 Exploring London’s best markets

 London’s markets have been immortalized through TV, films and thousands of books.
-They are amazing for people like us, that are always looking for one of the following: amazing photo spots, culture, local knowledge.
+They are excellent for people like us who are always looking for fantastic photo spots, culture, and local knowledge.

 Of all the markets in the city, one of the best to see as a tourist is Borough Market.
 And by far my top recommendation for everybody addicted to a good place for photos.

-The colors, the people, the locals’ stories are just part of the show but he food is the main star.
-Scottish eggs, pies, ham, chocolate, cheese, meat… Borough Market is where you wanna have your lunch.
+Borough Market is where you wanna have your lunch.
+The colours, the people, the locals’ stories are just part of the show, but the food is the main star—Scottish eggs, pies, ham, chocolate, cheese, meat, etc.

-Without a doubt that today it caters more for tourists than it does for locals, ok?
-But still you can find family business and tradition.
+Undoubtedly, today it caters more to tourists than it does for locals, ok?
+But still, you can find family business and tradition.

-The other market I’d advice you to take a look is the Smithfield Market.
-Even though the opening hours are crazy (starts at 2am and the best visiting time is at 6 or 7am), this place is great even when it’s closed.
+The other market I’d advise you to look at is the Smithfield Market.
+Even though the opening hours are crazy (it starts at 2 am and the best visiting time is at 6 or 7 am), this place is great even when it’s closed.

-The architecture, angles and colors are worth the visit.
+The architecture, angles and colours are worth the visit.
 Besides, it is free.

 The Almighty Science Museum

 Another free option that is a must!
-Suitable for both young kids and us, the Science Museum is an exceptional attraction for everybody.
+Suitable for both young kids and us, the Science Museum is a unique attraction for everybody.

 This museum is an educational place where several of humankind’s best scientific advancements are at our disposal.
 But what everybody I know chooses to remember are the number of interactive stations and items.
 It’s just like a playground.